 What Recipients Receive

-An award will be presented to the recipient by APTA's Board of Directors at an APTA national event and an official announcement will appear in an association publication.
+An award will be presented to the recipient by APTA's Board of Directors at an APTA national event, and an official announcement will appear in an association publication.

 During the online process, the following documents will be required for upload:

-- Current curriculum vitae or resume of the nominee
+- Current curriculum vitae or resume of the nominee.

-- A letter of nomination that specifically focuses on the strengths of the nominee in relation to the award criteria, not to exceed 3 pages
+- A letter of nomination that specifically focuses on the strengths of the nominee in relation to the award criteria, not to exceed three pages.

 Submit a Nomination